 You Need to Find a Furnace

 The first step in selecting a new HVAC system is locating the appropriate heating equipment.
 Gas and other fuel-burning furnaces are some of the most popular types of heating equipment.
 Whether you currently own a fuel-burning furnace or use electric resistance heating, such as baseboard heaters, a new furnace is always worth considering.
+You will also want to look into heating oil delivery companies in local areas here, to compare their prices and services, as many will offer annual maintenance checks whilst your furnace is under warranty.

 To generate heat, a furnace burns natural gas, propane, or another fuel in the combustion chamber of the indoor unit.
 Air is circulated across the exchanger on the inside air handler, which transfers heat from the flame to the airflow.